nurselaine/reading-notes/401Note/class01.md

 3. What is Node used for?
   - Node is used to run JS in chrome browsers
   - Node is most commonly used to run JS on the server
+  - Node is used by JS developers to create server-side tools
     - it is used to pass async tasks to event loop
     - Node is great for building real-time application (google docs because it uses real time editing and sharing)

 #### Things that I want to know more
 - What is the code that node compiler translates it to?
 What happens after the object code.
 Is it translated into an even lower level language?

+- What is middleware
+  - anything that touches req and res object is middleware